cdyzh/VEPerform_LLR/README.md

 - **Variant Filtering and Selection**:
   - Interactively filter and deselect variants based on ClinVar annotation quality.
-  - Support for overriding Variants of Uncertain Significance (VUS) classification.
+  - Support for overriding Variants of Uncertain Significance (VUS) and Conflicting classification.

 - **Export Options**:
   - Download plot PNG and PDF with metadata.